 - Booking viewings close together

-- Pushing in house mortgage brokers or conveyancer
+- Pushing in house house repayments brokers or conveyancer

 If you’ve had experience viewing properties then chance are you’ve come across this before.
 Interested in the property?
 You might be thinking of placing a bid.
 When trying to get a feel for how much you should bid, you’ll often find that the estate agent has had previous bids on the property of “x” amount, this might often just be a tactic to make you bid a bit higher and allow them to get a bit more commission, try bid under that and see what they say!